 Today marks the Summer Solstice.
 Astronomically, it looks like this:

 Today the sunrise (where I live) will be 5:18am and sunset will be 8:40pm – 15 hours and 22 minutes of sunlight.
 On Winter Solstice, six loooong months ago, sunrise was at 7:25am and sunset was at 4:25pm, 9 hours of sunlight.
-Tomorrow we actually pick up one more minute of sunlight with a sunset of 8:41pm!
+On Monday, we actually pick up one more minute of sunlight with a sunset of 8:41pm!

-On Sunday, though, the sunrise will be one minute later, signalling the waning of the year.
+On Tuesday the 23rd, though, the sunrise will be one minute later, signalling the waning of the year.
 But that’s Tuesday and today we have 922 minutes of sunlight to enjoy!!

 (Don’t forget to hover on the images!*)